idaang267/FEniCS/README.md

 # FEniCS
 FEniCS code from research projects

-Made to track different versions of code
+Made to track old versions of personal code and edits made to FEniCS demos